arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ### Effective migration rate

-We extend the single locus theory to a model with $L$ unlinked loci which affect fitness multiplicatively.
-To do so, we derive an appropriate expression for the effective migration rate
-$m_e$, which captures the reduction in gene flow due to selection against migrant genotypes.
+To begin constructing a useful approximation to the allele frequency dynamics in the multilocus system, we derive an appropriate expression for the effective migration rate $m_e$, which captures the reduction in gene flow at a focal locus due to selection against migrant genotypes.
 As shown formally in @kobayashi2008, for weak migration, the reduction in gene flow relative to the 'raw' migration rate $m$, termed the *gene flow factor* (gff), depends on the expected reproductive value of migrants in the resident background.
+At any time, the proportion of individuals with recent migrant ancestry on the island is $O(m)$, so that the probability of individuals with migrant backgrounds mating with each other to produce, for instance, F2 crosses of the migrant and resident genotypes, is $O(m^2)$, and hence negligable for sufficiently weak migration.
-Let $W_{h,k}$ and $W_{d,k}$ denote the relative fitness of a $k$th generation haploid, respectively diploid, descendant from a migrant individual.
+Let $W_{h,k}$ and $W_{d,k}$ denote the relative fitness of an individual derived from a $k$th generation haploid, respectively diploid, backcross of an initial migrant individual with the resident population (i.e. $W_{d,1}$ is the relative fitness of an F1 diploid, $W_{d,2}$ of an offspring from a F1 $\times$ resident cross (BC1 generation), *etc.*).
 Assuming migration occurs in the haploid phase before selection, the gff can be expressed as
 \begin{equation}
 g = \frac{m_e}{m} = \Ex[W_{h,0}\prod^\infty_{k=1} W_{d,k}W_{h,k}],
 \end{equation}
-where $W_{h,0}$ is the relative fitness of the haploid migrant in the resident population.
+where $W_{h,0}$ is the relative fitness of the haploid migrant in the resident population [@westram2018; @barton2018; @sachdeva2022].
 Note that this involves an expectation over all possible lines of descent of an initial migrant spore.
-In order to derive a useful approximate expression for $g$, we shall make a number of important assumptions:
+In order to derive a useful approximate expression for $g$, we shall make two further important assumptions:
-(1) both the mainland and island populations are in Hardy-Weinberg and linkage equilibrium;
+(1) both the resident and migrant gene pools are are in Hardy-Weinberg and linkage equilibrium;
-(2) migration is sufficiently weak, so that the mean fitness of the resident population is approximately constant and the probability of descendants from migrants crossing with each other is negligeable;
-(3) selection among offspring of a $k$th generation migrant descendant $\times$ resident cross is negligeable (i.e. we ignore selection on the variance generated by Mendelian segregation).
+(2) variation and selection among offspring of a $k$th generation migrant descendant $\times$ resident cross (i.e. segregation variance within F1s, BC1s, *etc.* and selection thereupon) is negligable.
 This last assumption becomes more plausible as local adaptation is due to more and more loci of smaller effect.